All-Season, All-Weather Southern Vermont

 Road Biking: If you prefer to do your biking on Vermont's peaceful and beautiful roads, we have maps and directions at the Inn for tours and trails at all levels of difficulty - and our local equipment stores will be happy to fit you with the perfect rental.
 You can safely keep your bike, whether its a rental or your own treasured steed, at the Inn while you're staying with us.
 Let us know you're interested when you book, or ask for information when you check in.

 Think the Green Mountains means just hills?
 One of the Deerfield Valley's best-kept secrets is our lakes!
 Take a leisurely boat-trip round Lake Whitingham just ten minutes from the Inn.
 Or maybe you prefer a stand-up paddleboard adventure?
-Lakes Raponda and Sadawga offer the ultimate peaceful location for canoeing or kayaking - view a newspaper article on our local lakes and water sports.
-And if you're looking for something more lively, check out the Ball Mountain Dam twice-yearly white water release.
-Finally, if your idea of bliss is canoeing down a beautiful river, you can't go wrong with Canoe the Battenkill - and the drive from the Inn to the Battenkill up over the mountains is lovely, too.
+High Country Marine can help with boat and equipment rental for a great day on the water.
+Lakes Raponda and Sadawga offer the ultimate peaceful location for canoeing or kayaking - find out more about accessing these lovely lakes.
+Zoar Outdoor in Wilmington offers kayaking rentals and rafting tours, while Equipe Sport at Mount Snow has mountain bikes and kayaks for rent.
+And if you're looking for something more lively, check out Jamaica State Park for information on the Ball Mountain Dam twice-yearly white water release.

 Vermont Gourmet Food Sampling